Code Composer Studio (CCS) Integrated Development Environment (IDE) for Multicore Processors

 Code Composer Studio is an integrated development environment (IDE) that supports TI's Microcontroller and Embedded Processors portfolio.
 Code Composer Studio comprises a suite of tools used to develop and debug embedded applications.
 It includes an optimizing C/C++ compiler, source code editor, project build environment, debugger, profiler, and many other features.
 The intuitive IDE provides a single user interface taking you through each step of the application development flow.
 Familiar tools and interfaces allow users to get started faster than ever before.
 Code Composer Studio combines the advantages of the Eclipse software framework with advanced embedded debug capabilities from TI resulting in a compelling feature-rich development environment for embedded developers.

-Cloud Tools - Visit dev.ti.com to access TI Cloud Tools.
-Browse through the resources available for a device, run demo applications and even develop code using CCS Cloud.
+- Cloud Tools - Visit dev.ti.com to access TI Cloud Tools.
+Browse through the resources available for a device and run demo applications

 - Code Composer Studio wiki - A wealth of information on how to more effectively use CCS